IthacaCow/NTU-Dorm-Administration-Registration-Page/README.md

 ### Graphics

 I am not a graphic designer.
 Yet being a programmer, I'm good at adopting others's work and customizing it into our liking.
-I will base on the UI framework [Material Design Lite](http://www.getmdl.io/) recently released by Google and tweak it to such a manner that you and I will satisfy.
+I will base on the UI framework [Material Design Lite](http://www.getmdl.io/) recently released by Google and tweak it to such a manner that you and I will satisfy.  **This is responsive.** ( so that you can easily read the content on mobile device. )

 ### UI